 In addition, it has become increasingly common for appropriations bills to include policy changes, or “riders.”
 A common rider is language prohibiting an agency from using any of the funds included in the bill to perform a certain action that legislators oppose.
 Other riders may make policy changes in order to lower the overall cost of a program, such as changes to Pell Grant eligibility made to close a projected funding shortfall.
 These riders may vary significantly between the chambers, adding further complication to the process of passing a unified bill.

-All appropriations bills are supposed to be passed in “regular order,” meaning the full passage through both chambers and which are then signed by the president by the start of the federal fiscal year on Oct.
-1. Failure to provide appropriations would result in a nearly complete shutdown of federal operations.
+All appropriations bills are supposed to be passed in “regular order,” meaning full passage of all 12 bills through both chambers and which are then signed by the president by the start of the federal fiscal year on Oct.
+1. Failure to provide appropriations by that date would result in a nearly complete shutdown of federal operations.
 While uncommon, the government did shut down for 16 days in 2013, and the threat of a shutdown has occurred numerous times in recent years.

 Over the last few years, few if any of the appropriations bills passed in regular order, even those enjoying wide bipartisan support such as the Defense and the Military Construction-Veterans Affairs bills.
 Instead, Congress often enacts a series of continuing resolutions (CRs), which are short-term spending bills that typically maintain funding levels at the previous year’s levels.

-CRs can last for as little as a day but usually are for a number of weeks, and are renewed when negotiations extend beyond the new deadline.
+CRs can last for as little as a day but usually are for a number of weeks or months, and are renewed when negotiations extend beyond the new deadline.
 CRs also can contain policy provisions and revisions to funding levels.
 For example, the Leveraging Educational Assistance Partnership (LEAP) Program had its funding eliminated in the first of several CRs addressing FY 2012 appropriations.

 Emergency Spending and Deficit Legislation